bL0p/dotfiles/README.md

 My dotfiles

 # Usage
-This repo assumes zsh is installed in the system and is your default shell.
+This repo assumes you have the following installed:
+- zsh
+- jenv
+- fzf
+- sdkman

 1. Clone this repo into `~/.dotfiles`.
 2. `cd ~/.dotfiles`